Markets

 “We have people begging for me to do this, people that are in great pain,” Trump said.

-This recently-rumored move, reports of which had sent had cannabis stocks soaring since December 11, is being treated as a “sell the news” event.
-The AdvisorShares Pure US Cannabis ETF, the benchmark ETF for publicly-traded US cannabis companies, fell sharply about an hour before the signing of this executive order hit the wires.
+This recently rumored move, reports of which had sent cannabis stocks soaring since December 11, is being treated as a “sell the news” event.
+The AdvisorShares Pure US Cannabis ETF, the benchmark ETF for publicly traded US cannabis companies, fell sharply about an hour before the signing of this executive order hit the wires.
 So too did major Canadian operators, such as Tilray, Canopy Growth, Cronos Group, and SNDL Inc., even though those companies don’t sell cannabis in the US.

 “I’d personally think there’s a strong chance of a bounce back once it’s all digested and people realize the ramifications of the rescheduling actually going through,” Ahrens said in an email.

-For US cannabis companies, the biggest outcome could be a tax treatment that's more in line with other businesses.
-Under the current regulatory scheme, cannabis companies can generally only expense the cost of acquiring their product but virtually no other business expenses.
+For US cannabis companies, the biggest outcome could be a tax treatment that’s more in line with other industries.
+Under the current regulatory scheme, cannabis companies can generally expense only the cost of acquiring their product but virtually no other business expenses.

 The impact of rescheduling on day-to-day operations remains uncertain, according to Roy Cysner, chief financial officer of The Travel Agency, a New York City dispensary chain.

-Cysner said payments are "probably the most challenging" hurdle, describing finding reliable service providers like "a game of whack-a-mole."
-The company has had the same banker for several years, but he's only aware of two others that would even take his business.
-He said he knows he's overpaying for both services.
+Cysner said payments are probably the most challenging hurdle, describing finding reliable service providers as a game of whack-a-mole.
+The company has had the same banker for several years, but he’s aware of only two others that would even take his business.
+He said he knows he’s overpaying for both services.

 More Markets